kaisalmen/WWOBJLoader/README.md

 Before you can start to play around after checkout please run:
 `npm update`

-You require gulp to be able to build the arifacts:
+You require gulp to be able to build the bundles:
 `npm install --global gulp-cli`

-Then at the root of the project run `gulp` to create the artifacts:
+Then at the root of the project run `gulp` to create the bundles in the **build** directory:
 - OBJLoader2[.min].js
 - WWOBJLoader2[.min].js
-- WWOBJLoader2Proxy[.min].js

 ## Implementation Overview
 In contrast to the existing [OBJLoader](https://github.com/mrdoob/three.js/blob/dev/examples/js/loaders/OBJLoader.js) the new `OBJLoader2` consists of three pieces:
-- `OBJLoader2`: Is the class to interact with for setting up, for loading data from a given file or for directly forwarding data to the real parser
+- `OBJLoader2Control`: Is the class to interact with for setting up, for loading data from a given file or for directly forwarding data to the real parser
-- `OBJParser`: Is invoked by `OBJLoader2` to parse the data and transform it into a "raw" representation
+- `OBJLoader2Parser`: Is invoked by `OBJLoader2Control` to parse the data and transform it into a "raw" representation
-- `OBJMeshCreator`: Builds meshes from the "raw" representation that can be incorporared into the scenegraph.
+- `OBJLoader2MeshCreator`: Builds meshes from the "raw" representation that can be incorporared into the scenegraph.

 ##### What is the reason for separation?
 The loader should be easily usable within a web worker.
 But each web worker has its own scope which means any imported code needs to be re-loaded and some things cannot be accessed (e.g. DOM).
 The aim is to be able to enwrap the parser with two different **cloaks**:
 1. Standard direct usage
 2. Embedded within a web worker

-As `OBJParser` is independent of any other code piece of [three.js](https://threejs.org) or any other library, the surrounding code either needs to directly do the required integration (`OBJLoader2` and `OBJMeshCreator`) or `WWOBJLoader` and the communication and data proxy (`WWOBJLoaderProxy`) ensure it. `WWOBJLoaderProxy` basically provides the same functionality as `OBJLoader2` and `OBJMeshCreator`, but the work is done by the web worker.
+As `OBJLoader2Parser` is independent of any other code piece of [three.js](https://threejs.org) or any other library, the surrounding code either needs to directly do the required integration (`OBJLoader2Control` and `OBJLoader2MeshCreator`) or `WWOBJLoader2` and the communication and data proxy (`WWOBJLoader2Proxy`) ensure it. `WWOBJLoader2Proxy` basically provides the same functionality as `OBJLoader2Control` and `OBJLoader2MeshCreator`, but the work is done by the web worker.

-`WWOBJLoaderProxy` is extened from `WWLoaderProxyBase`.
-The base defines the plan for usage of the proxy.
-One idea is to build other proxies for other web worker based loaders and the other idea is automation and orchestration.
+`WWOBJLoader2Proxy` could be seen as a template for other proxies of yet non-existingr web worker based loaders.

 ##### Directing the symphony
-`WWDirector` is introduced to ease usage of multiple `WWOBJLoaderProxy`.
-It is able to create a configurable amount of loader proxies that extend `WWLoaderProxyBase` via reflection just by providing parameters.
+`WWLoaderDirector` is introduced to ease usage of multiple `WWOBJLoader2Proxy`.
+It is able to create a configurable amount of loader proxies via reflection just by providing parameters.
 An instruction queue is fed and all workers created will work to deplete it once they have been started.
-The usage of `WWDirector` is not required.
+The usage of `WWLoaderDirector` is not required.

 ##### Parser POIs
 The parser and mesh creation functions have reached full feature parity with the existing OBJ loader.
 These are some interesting POIs:
-- Per default `OBJLoader2` parse method requires arraybuffer as input.
+- Per default `OBJLoader2Control` parse method requires arraybuffer as input.
 A fallback method for parsing text directly still exists, but it is approx. 15-20 pecent slower
 - Face N-Gons are not supported identically to the old parser
 - Direct re-usage of all involved classes is fully supported.
 I took care in resource clean-up and re-validation of status on all involved objects
 - "o name" (object), "g name" (group) and new vertex definition without any other declaration lead to new object creation
 - Multi-Materials are created when needed
 - Flat smoothing defined by "s 0" or "s off" is supported and Multi-Material is created when one object/group defines both smoothing groups equal and not equal to zero.

+##### Bundle Details
+TODO

 ##### Improvements
-- Objects are streamed to the scene when `WWOBJLoaderProxy` is used.
+- Objects are streamed to the scene when `WWOBJLoader2Proxy` is used.
 Add-only-when-fully-loaded should be added
 - Check need for documentation improvement
 - Test automation with focus on batch execution of tests for retrival of more robust performance numbers